 The Japanese tea that is used for this salmon ochazuke recipe is green tea, which is sometimes referred to as sencha or nihon-cha.
 Ochazuke is traditionally enjoyed with this most basic of Japanese teas; however, there are other types of Japanese tea that may be used with this recipe.
 For example, hoji-cha (roasted green tea), genmai-cha (toasted brown rice tea), or any other variety of sencha.
 Typically, for ochazuke, Japanese teas are preferred over black teas, only because the flavor is mild and does not overpower the dish.

 As for the rice, traditional Japanese short-grain white rice (hakumai) is commonly used.
-However, I prefer short-grain brown rice (genmai), which tastes equally as delicious.
+However, we prefer short-grain brown rice (genmai), which tastes equally as delicious.
 Others mix barley (mugi) into their white or brown rice, which tastes equally great in ochazuke as well.
 The choice is yours!

 For this salmon ochazuke recipe, the best time to make this is after you’ve had a meal of grilled salmon, or shiokoji salmon.
 Set aside a small leftover piece, or grill an extra piece just for making ochazuke later, and easily create a delicious dish of ochazuke.

 Salmon ochazuke may be enjoyed as a meal for breakfast, lunch or dinner, or it may be enjoyed as a snack during the day or late at night.